 The so-called ‘auto-immune’ diseases also develop when there are insufficient bioremediators available, that is, in the absence of a full deck of microbial strains.
 These microbes are the most efficient remediators in the effort to rectify a necrotic tissue state rendering the least amount of inflammation or collateral damage.
 Folks with an auto-immune diagnosis have often been victims of strong or lengthy anti-biotic or anti-fungal treatment from which they have not completely recovered.
-The induced digestive derangement further handicaps their return to health due to the resultant fatigue.
+The induced digestive derangement further handicaps their return to health causing fatigue.
 In the absence of these bio-remediators, the body goes to ‘Plan B’ where dysfunctional tissue must be broken down by the immune system with the use of the superoxide anion produced by the white blood cells (and other cells) and the resultant cellular debris resorbed via phagocytosis.
 The use of the superoxide anion is associated with much collateral inflammation – the hallmark of ‘auto-immune diseases’.
 Those in medicine who have adopted the ‘dumb body’ paradigm conclude that ‘the body is attacking itself’.
 No, the intelligent design has to resort to its backup Plan B for its repair process because of insufficient bioremediators.
 Less inflammation results when dysfunctional tissue is reduced via microbial action a.k.a. ‘infection’, or let me coin a new term here ‘bio-detoxification’.

 Researchers have also found that autistic children often have insufficient bioremediators.
 A likely contributing cause is mom having insufficient bioremediators to pass on due to poor recovery from anti-biotic use.
 Successful attempts to reverse autism employ fermented foods (see below) as an important and effective part of the protocol.

 The conclusion of the matter is that microbes from the very beginning were aiding the life process.
-Because they were observed under the microscope when a disease process was active, they were considered the cause of that disease.
+But, because they were observed under the microscope when a disease process was active, they were considered the cause of that disease.
 It is advisable to rethink this practice and replenish our system with our living ‘bio-detoxifiers’.

 Restocking your Bio-Detoxifiers